andrburl2/form/README.md

 # Form
-#2Little training project for Yandex.Practicum
+## Little training project for Yandex.Practicum

 Practice with regular expressions.
 Just launch the site and try to write something